Israeli forces rescue 2 hostages as airstrikes kill around 100 Palestinians in Rafah | KRDO

 Hostages in good condition

+The IDF later released a pair of videos of what it said showed the moments the two hostages were rescued from Rafah.
+One aerial video showed an exchange of fire during the rescue and a voice of an unknown person saying, “the hostages are in our hands.”

+In the second video, soldiers are seen comforting the rescued hostages in a vehicle shortly after the operation.
+When asked how they were feeling, one of the hostages said: “Shocked, shocked, all right.”

-Har and Marman are in good medical condition and were transferred early Monday to Sheba Medical Center at Tel HaShomer, according to the IDF.
+The pair, Har and Marman, were transferred early Monday to Sheba Medical Center at Tel HaShomer, according to the IDF, and were in good medical condition.

 Marman’s niece, Geffen Sigal Ilan, said the reunion was “very emotional.”

-Note: Correction: This story has been updated to correct the spelling of Daniel Hagari’s name.
-It was later updated to more accurately characterize the circumstances surrounding the deaths of three Israeli hostages in December, and to more fully report a statement from US State Department spokesman Matthew Miller.